rayjanwilson/cdk-cloudfront-sse-kms/README.md

 This [blog post by AWS](https://aws.amazon.com/blogs/networking-and-content-delivery/serving-sse-kms-encrypted-content-from-s3-using-cloudfront/) explains everything well.

-So the intent of this is to not only demonstrate how to wire this up with cdk v2, but to also do it using the aws-sdk provided signing functions
+The intent of this is to not only demonstrate how to wire this up with cdk v2, but to also do it using the aws-sdk provided signing functions

 demonstrate the following:
 - cloudfront to s3, no encryption